G-Dragon: Lyrics and themes

 He also explored other themes as a producer for BigBang: "If You" was inspired during a time when the artist was in love, "Bae Bae" was inspired by the work of British artist Francis Bacon and the eroticism in his paintings, while "Loser" was written in an attempt to humanize the group.
 To distinguish himself from other artists and composers, G-Dragon admits to "giving twist and turn at every corner and evoking [a] different story" with each part of his music, acknowledging that although the chorus is the catchiest part of the song, he wants all the parts to his song to be remembered.
-Aside from producing songs for his own band, G-Dragon has also produced for other artists, including bandmates Taeyang's, Seungri's and Daesung's solo careers, and YG Entertainment label-mates iKon and 2NE1.
+Aside from producing songs for his own band, G-Dragon has also produced for other artists, including bandmates Taeyang, Seungri and Daesung solo careers, and YG Entertainment label-mates iKon and 2NE1.
 He is often described as a "perfectionist" who's very critical during recording sessions.